-Because stat bar disciplinary committees don’t always give out statistics on which ethics rules were violated the most in any given year, this particular post is based on Megan Zavieh’s professional experience as an attorney who helps lawyers with their disciplinary action defense strategies.
+Because state bar disciplinary committees don’t always give out statistics on which ethics rules were violated the most in any given year, this particular post is based on Megan Zavieh’s professional experience as an attorney who helps lawyers with their disciplinary action defense strategies.
 The purpose of this post is educational in nature.
 The more you know about ethics for lawyers, the easier it is for you to protect your practice.
 If you have questions related to ethics for lawyers in your jurisdiction, take the necessary time to read up on the rules.
 If you still have questions or if you’ve received a letter from the state bar, read this post and then schedule a consultation with Zavieh Law.

 Common Ethical Violation: ABA Model Rule 1.1: Competence